Giant cell arteritis (GCA) is a chronic inflammatory disease of medium-large arteries.

 The Phase 2 clinical trial is expected to enroll subjects with new-onset and refractory disease.
 Subjects will be randomized 3:2 to 150 mg of mavrilimumab or placebo injected subcutaneously once every 2 weeks and coadministered with a corticosteroid taper.
 Treatment duration is 26 weeks, and the primary efficacy endpoint is time to first flare.
 Topline data are expected in the second half of 2020.

-We have a clinical collaboration with Kite Pharma, Inc., a Gilead Company, to conduct a Phase 2, multicenter study of mavrilimumab in combination with YESCARTA® (axicabtagene ciloleucel) in relapsed or refractory large B-cell lymphoma.
-The objective of the study is to determine the effect of mavrilimumab on the safety of YESCARTA.
+We have a clinical collaboration with Kite, a Gilead Company, to conduct a Phase 2, multicenter study of mavrilimumab in combination with axicabtagene ciloleucel in relapsed or refractory large B-cell lymphoma.
+The objective of the study is to determine the effect of mavrilimumab on the safety of axicabtagene ciloleucel.
 Preclinical evidence shows the potential for interruption of GM-CSF signaling to disrupt chimeric antigen receptor T cell (CAR T)-mediated inflammation without disrupting anti-tumor efficacy.
+The Phase 2 trial is expected to commence in the second half of 2020.

 Corticosteroids are the mainstay for the treatment of GCA, but approximately 50% to 70% of patients are corticosteroid refractory or corticosteroid dependent.
 Long-term administration of corticosteroids carries significant morbidity, especially in an elderly population such as in those with GCA.
 The FDA recently approved an inhibitor of IL-6 activity as an adjunct to a corticosteroid taper for the treatment of GCA; however, IL-6 production is downstream of GM-CSF and does not address all of the underlying causes of inflammation.